IxeYgrek/BeamMP-Web-Interface/README.md

 • Only the MAP currently configured on the server is present in the MOD folder, the others are placed in a separate folder to optimize MOD download and loading time.

 • Multilingual management of the interface (and only the interface, not database content such as MOD names and descriptions).
-For the moment, English and French only.
+For the moment, english, french, spanish and german only.
 Any language can be added to the lang file.

 # Installation
 ## prerequisites